Think Again by Adam Grant

 The thing I love about the book is the insight into Nesta that we get.
 I loved Feyre and I love her story, but I’ve also been eyeing Nesta and wondering what her deal was since the beginning.
 It’s so easy to see her as the nasty, mean older sister, but I think any reader can recognize the inner turmoil going on within that head.
 I for one was super excited when I realized the whole book would be focusing on Cassian and Nesta with a particular inside look into Nesta’s character.
 I don’t know, I guess there’s something about the ferocious, backtalking female MC for—it’s just my fave.

 This book checked so many boxes for me that have been churning away in the back of my mind since finishing ACOFAS and being left on a teetering cliffhanger for the future of Nessian.
 More Cassian and Nesta representation, hinting at more deep dives, hopefully, into more Inner Circle characters (pls, pls, pls, Azriel, SJM, pls)?
 Check.
 More focus on Nesta and seeing a representation of PTSD, self-destructive tendencies, and bottling up of pain?
 Check.
 So much smut from Nessian it was putting Feysand to shame?
 Check.
-Not my total top favorite of the series, especially because more books are coming, but it felts so great to dive back into the world of ACOTAR fresh.
+Not my total top favorite of the series, especially because more books are coming, but it felt so great to dive back into the world of ACOTAR fresh.

 Genre: adult fantasy, romance